What Is HPV and How Do You Know if You Have It?

 HPV is a viral infection that’s passed between people through skin-to-skin contact.
 We answer some of the most frequently asked questions.

-Human papillomavirus, most commonly known by its acronym HPV is a viral infection that’s passed between people through skin-to-skin contact.
+HPV stands for Human Papillomavirus and is a viral infection that is passed between people through skin-to-skin contact.

 There are over 100 varieties of HPV, more than 40 of which are passed through sexual contact and can affect your genitals, mouth, or throat.